Sarah Wooster - UKCP registered Psychotherapist; Diploma in Counselling.

 Areas of counselling I deal with

-One to one counselling £45 per 50 minute session with adults and young people
+one to one counselling/psychotherapy £58 per 50 minute session with adults and young people

 Concessions maybe available depending on circumstances

-I offer telephone counselling and also undertake home visits on request.
+I offer telephone and online counselling and may undertake home visits on request.
 I am particularly interested in the personal and family impact of pregnancy, abortion, miscarriage, IVF, childbirth and women's life stages including menopause.
-I have many years experience of working with young people and the particular issues that can effect them.
+I have many years experience of working with those in late teens/early 20's and the particular issues that can effect them.
 My interest in working with this age group is supported by evidence from my practice that shows early intervention and support for a young person can prevent and/or temper future problems.